 The D7 visa is perfect for remote workers, freelancers, and crypto traders.

-The government has also put in place a program to help Digital Nomads moving to Madeira.
+The government has also implemented a program to help Digital Nomads move to Madeira.
 A Digital Nomad village in Ponta do Sol offers free workspaces, exclusive events, and a designated host to help you settle in.
 A short-stay furnished apartment in Madeira would cost anything from €500 upwards.

 Moving your possessions to Portugal

 Portugal has excellent options for sea, air, and road freight.
 They all have pros and cons, and you’ll need to decide which suits you best.

 You can see our guide to choosing an international moving company here.